dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 ### [Complexity Theory Partially Determines the Progression of Unemployment](#complexity-theory-partially-determines-the-progression-of-unemployment)

 Computational complexity of specific problems determines the degree to which automation affects the economy, as well as this trend's timing, pacing and completeness.
-Additionally, the quantum computing's availability and applicability of causes a second major wave in the trend of automation.
+Additionally, quantum computing's availability and applicability of causes a second major wave in the trend of automation.

 <a name="the-employer-of-last-resort" />